fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 Launching on Product Hunt isn't a one-time opportunity.
 Launch early, launch often.

-According to Product Hunt, [^14] you have to "_wait at least six months in between posts for the same product or from the same company.
-Along with a six-month period, there also needs to be a significant update to the product._"
+According to Product Hunt, you have to "_wait at least six months in between posts for the same product or from the same company.
+Along with a six-month period, there also needs to be a significant update to the product._" [^9]

 Product Hunt pays off in the long term, where the best teams keep launching.

 Take Stripe.
-The company launched 70+ times on Product Hunt [^15] in the last 10 years.
-Supabase launched 16+ times [^16] in the last 4 years.
-Raycast has launched 15+ products [^17] since 2020.
+The company launched 70+ times on Product Hunt in the last 10 years.
+Supabase launched 16+ times in the last 4 years.
+Kilo Code has launched 4+ products since 2025. [^10][^11][^12]

 **Launching multiple times creates a tailwind.** - [Repost this](https://twitter.com/fmerian/status/1676554020348100610)

-Luis Guzmán, Head of Marketing at n8n (launched 6+ times [^18] since 2019), sums it up perfectly:
+Luis Guzmán, Head of Marketing at n8n (launched 6+ times since 2019), sums it up perfectly:

 > **Every follower we collected from past launches receives a notification about recent launches.
 This helps get more exposure.**
 >